Plaxtic/Lasm/README.md

 Requires nasm and keystone assembler library.

-To place a label (save an address to jmp to), type a string with ':' at the end
+To place a label (save an address to jmp to), type a string with ':' at the end.

 ```
                           [0x400080] label: